xDovos/Dataview-Deep-Dive/Knowledge/002 Queries/ThreeInTen Analysis.md

-This note is about a simple gambling game. the game is choose 3 in 10 and works like the lottery 6 in 49 it works by picking 3 numbers between 1 and 10 and then 3 numbers get drawn. you win when all 3 are matching. the goal of this note is to show the chances you have to win this game based on data collected from 500 games. you can find the data in [[ThreeInTen Data]]. but be warned that the note might lag you out when it is open.
+This note is about a simple gambling game. the game is choose 3 in 10 and works like the lottery 6 in 49 it works by picking 3 numbers between 1 and 10 and then 3 numbers get drawn. you win when all 3 are matching. the goal of this note is to show the chances you have to win this game based on data collected from 1000 games. you can find the data in [[ThreeInTen Data]]. but be warned that the note might lag you out when it is open. also you need to go into source mode to see the data.
+DON'T INTERACT WITH THE PROPERTIES UI.
 In this sample both the draws and the numbers we choose are randomly picked each round.